What's Here

 Standard Layer

-- primary purpose is for visualisation
+- primary purpose is visualisation

 - appears in the layer panel, and the user can turn it on or off